 Additional neat features of the LWRC magazine include the aggressive non-slip texture on the body of the magazines and the durable floorplate design that will ensure positive magazine handling.

 The only fault with the LWRC magazines, if you can call it a fault, is that they are very expensive for an AR-15 magazine.
 But that extra expense is a direct result of the fact that these magazines are built to very high standards and with a number of impressive features that other 6.8 SPC magazines are simply lacking.

-- Will also chamber and shoot the .224 Valkyrie rounds
+- Chambers and shoots the .224 Valkyrie rounds

 - Impact and crush resistant polymer construction